wronawiktor/docs/docs/containers/create-python-app.md

 Successfully tagged myapp:v1.0
 ```

-Star container with python application:
+Start the container with the python application:

 ```shell
 docker run -p 8081:8081 myapp:v1.0
 ```

-Prepare container image for publishing.
-Update container image tag and add repository name:
+Prepare the container image for publishing.
+Update the container image tag and add a repository name:

 ```shell
 docker tag myapp ttl.sh/myapp-v1.0:8h
 ```

-Push container image to [ttl.sh](https://ttl.sh) annonymous container registry:
+Push the container image to [ttl.sh](https://ttl.sh) an annonymous container registry:

 ```shell
 docker push ttl.sh/myapp-v1.0:8h
 ```

-Now container image was published and now it can be used everywhere and start with following command:
+Now when the container image was published, it can be used everywhere.
+The container starts with the following command:

 ```shell
 docker run ttl.sh/myapp-v1.0:8h